AAP might not open account in Gujarat, says Amit Shah; Centre, other states can also consider anti-radicalisation cell | Politics

 "Is the security of Gujarat associated with national security or not?
 "Security of Gujarat and national security are not different issues.
 And if the country is not secure, how can Gujarat be secure?
 Therefore, national security is a major issue in all state assembly polls. ''Being a border state, the people of Gujarat are sensitive about national security.
 We cannot afford to have national security impacted at any one location in the country," he said while replying to a question.

-With the Opposition often accusing the government of misusing investigative agencies against its political rivals, Shah said there is an independent and neutral judiciary in the country, and ''if there is any misuse of investigative agencies, then they can approach the judiciary''.
+With the Opposition often accusing the government of misusing investigation agencies against its political rivals, Shah said there is an independent and neutral judiciary in the country, and ''if there is any misuse of investigation agencies, then they can approach the judiciary''.

 Shah, who has been raising law and order issues in his campaign speeches, described ending lawlessness as one of the achievements of the BJP government in Gujarat.